-State-funded tertiary education institutions, state schools and state-integrated schools don't have to be approved to have donee organisation status.
+State-funded tertiary education institutions, state schools and state-integrated schools do not have to be approved to have donee organisation status.

-The deduction for donations can't be more than the society's income after expenses (before the donation deduction is taken into account).
+The deduction for donations cannot be more than the society's income after expenses (before the donation deduction is taken into account).

-Calculate the society's donation deduction.
+Calculate the society's donation deduction: